muallamubeen/Calculator/README.md

    Ensure your web server (e.g., Apache) is running.

 7. **Navigate to the project directory:**
-   Open your web browser and go to http://localhost/calculator-project (or the appropriate URL based on your server setup).
+   Open your web browser and go to the appropriate URL based on your server setup.

 ## Usage